reframe-hpc/reframe/configure/README.md

 The configuration of systems and programming environments is performed by a special Python dictionary called `site_configuration` defined inside the file `<install-dir>/reframe/settings.py`.

-The `site_configuration` dictionary should define two entries, `'systems'` and `'environments'`.
+The `site_configuration` dictionary should define two entries,`systems` and `environments`.
 The former defines the available systems to the regression tests and the latter the available programming environments.

 An example of how the configuration for [Piz Daint](http://www.cscs.ch/computers/piz_daint/index.html) at CSCS looks like: